otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-and-c#_.md

 }
 ```

-You can chain as many else if you need.
+You can chain as many `else if` statements as needed.

 ## Switch Statement